Clemapfel/jluna/README.md

 Currently [**g++10**](https://askubuntu.com/questions/1192955/how-to-install-g-10-on-ubuntu-18-04), [**g++11**](https://lindevs.com/install-g-on-ubuntu/) and [**clang++-12**](https://linux-packages.com/ubuntu-focal-fossa/package/clang-12) are fully supported. g++-11 is the primary compiler used for development of `jluna` and is thus recommended.
 MSVC is untested but may work.

 > *Building on Windows is currently untested, however no part of `jluna`, julia, or cmake is explicitly unix-dependent.
 This suggests, compilation may work without problem using either clang (recommended) or MSVC.
-If anyone wants to open a PR that guides users on how to install jluna on windows, I'd be happy to accept it.

 ---

 ## [Installation & Troubleshooting](./docs/installation.md)

-A step-by-step tutorial on how to create, compile and link a new C++ Project with `jluna` can be found [here](./docs/installation.md).
+A step-by-step tutorial on how to create, compile, and link a new C++ Project with `jluna` can be found [here](./docs/installation.md).
 It is recommended that you follow this guide closely, instead of trying to resolve issues on your own.

 ### For Advanced Users Only